Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-parallel-algorithms.md

 good parallel program, most of the time is spent in parallel regions.
 The program can never run faster than the sum of the serial regions.

->## Serial and Parallel regions
+> ## Serial and Parallel Regions
 >
-> Identify serial and parallel regions in the following algorithm
+> Identify the serial and parallel regions in the following algorithm:
 >
 > ~~~
 >  vector_1[0] = 1;